Kokcr3ator/Graph-based-exploration/README.md

 This repo contains some experiments of Q function approximation using graph Laplacian-based features on Four room grid environment.
 ## The environment
 The environment is made of 53 navigable states and 47 wall states.
 The possible actions are 4 (up, down, right and left), the transition from one state to another is deterministic when choosing an action.
 If the action leads to a wall state the agent stays still in the same state.
 The tile corrsponding to the goal (represented with a star in the grid) is an absorbing state.
+The reward is -1 until the goal tile is reached, the transition towards the goal tile has reward 0.
 The grid can be plotted as follows:
 ```python
 from four_room_grid import Four_room_grid